Planning to travel to Tulum on a budget?

 TULUM ON A BUDGET

 Mexico’s largest bus company, ADO, has luxury-class buses that depart right from Cancun Airport and drop you off in Tulum Town (AKA Downtown).
-Prices for this route vary, but figure no more than $300 pesos ($15USD) for a one-way ticket
+Prices for this route vary, but figure no more than $300-500 pesos ($15-25USD) for a one-way ticket. ▶︎ Book your ADO Bus Tickets here!

 Check the Cancun to Tulum ADO schedule for when you arrive to see if there’s a bus leaving at a time that works for you.
 You can bus your tickets online or at the airport.
-If not, you can always opt for a shared Cancun to Tulum airport shuttle.
+If you don’t find a bus departure time that works for you, you can always opt for a shared Cancun to Tulum airport shuttle.

 🚌💨 A quick note on the ADO bus: While bus travel in the U.S. can be sketchy, in Mexico it’s safe, comfortable, efficient and inexpensive.
 The ADO luxury-class busses are large, with soft reclining seats, AC, a bathroom, and outlets for your gadgets; most even give out a beverage and snack.